 - Feria de Málaga (August): The city dresses up to celebrate its festivities, where there are all kinds of activities and events, from food to music for all tastes.

 - Marbella Carnival (January-February): Floats and people are evolving in the squares and major streets of Marbella to the sound of music.

-Are you going for a city trip in Málaga?
+Are you going on a city trip to Málaga?

 Have a look at the monthly weather statistics for Málaga

 An update on the real estate market on the Costa del Sol